Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR.md

 # The Software

-In this section I'll talk about the software I'm going to be using for RTL SDR projects.
+In this section I'll introduce the software I'm going to be using for RTL SDR projects.
 To showcase all the tools and make sure the concepts sink in I'll be using all of them to  demodulate an FM signal.
 I'll start with specialized tools that sample the RTL SDR and demodulate FM signals themselves (**SDR#** and **rtl_fm**) and then move on to those that simply capture the IQ samples from the RTL-SDR (**rtl_sdr** and **pyrtlsdr**).
 Since python will be my language of choice for anything RTL SDR related, I'll demodulate the FM signals directly from IQ samples using only numpy and scipy.
 I'm planing to, in a later post, use GNU radio to do the same in real time as a way to get aqquainted with the software.

 ## SDR# #